Benrogo-Dev/benrogo-v3/README.md

 ## Contributing

-- Before you contribute, run `npm run build` locally to make sure there's no build/lint errors.
+- Before you contribute, run `bun run build` locally to make sure there's no build/lint errors.
 If there are, your PR won't be accepted!
 - Fork this repository, make a feature branch, make your changes, and create a pull request to merge into `main`